zer0cache/matic-docs/docs/avail/node/avail-node-management.md

 #### Step 2: Load Monk templates

-The DevNet only need to load two monk templates:
+The testnet only need to load two monk templates:

 - `monk/polygon-da-base.matic.today.yaml`, which contains common definition for DevNet & TestNet.
 - `monk/polygon-da-devnet.matic.today.yaml`, where validators are defined.